 We made a spontaneous stop here, and found that one of the best ways to see wildlife was to look for people with their necks craned, peering into the brush or canopy.
 We would then stop at a respectful distance, and look where they were looking.
 More often than not the guide, or one of the birders would invite us over to look through their binoculars or spotting scope while they described the habits of the bird or animal we were seeing.

 Tarcoles River Bridge – The Crocodile Bridge

-In 2014 the rangers started cracking down on tour guides who were putting on shows by illegally hand feeding chickens to the 20 foot crocs but the big reptiles still hang out sunning themselves on the banks of the river and strangely enough most of them still have bellies full of chicken too.
+In 2014 there was a crack down on tour guides who were putting on shows by illegally hand feeding frozen chickens to the 20 foot crocs but the big reptiles still hang out sunning themselves on the banks of the river and strangely enough most of them still have bellies full of chicken too.

 This is also a good spot to watch for the 150-200 scarlet macaws that nest and feed throughout the reserve and can usually be seen around dusk flying west down the Río Tárcoles towards the coastal mangroves where they roost for the night.
 They return along the same route just after dawn if you’re up and about.
 (Do not leave your vehicle unattended here.)

 Bird Watching and Wildlife

 Carara is a favorite with bird watchers for several reasons besides its ease of access.
 First, its position in a transition zone means that residents of both habitats are likely to appear.
 Second, the Río Grande de Tárcoles has free flowing sections and its waters seep into seasonal marshlands and a shallow oxbow lake covered with hyacinths further expanding the number of distinct local habitats to nearly a dozen.
 Finally, because it is slightly dryer and not all of the trees are evergreen, Carara is more open than the rainforests further south making wildlife spotting easier.